Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 **Key Point**: Transaction A always reads from the data **as it was at T1**, regardless of B's commit at T5.
 This is how we ensure all instances read a consistent, frozen view of the data during the entire snapshot.

-In our library, Coordinator exports a PostgreSQL snapshot and keeps it open during snapshot process:
+In our library, the coordinator exports a PostgreSQL snapshot and keeps it open during the snapshot process:

 ```go
 // 1.
 Start transaction (REPEATABLE READ for consistency)